makersacademy/airport_challenge/README.md

 ```ruby
 LGW.land_plane(G-ZKIH)
 ```
-Instructing a plane to land and requires one argument (plane)
+Instructing a plane to land requires one argument (plane)

 This instruction will fail if:
 - The weather is stormy :zap: :cloud: